1988–89 Phoenix Suns season: Off-season

+Regular season

-The Suns showed a lot of improvement over the previous season, holding a 29–17 record at the All-Star break, posting a nine-game winning streak between March and April, and finishing in second place in the Pacific Division with a 55–27 record, which earned them the third seed in the Western Conference.
-Fitzsimmons was named the NBA Coach of the Year after leading his team to a 27-game improvement.
-All home games were played at Arizona Veterans Memorial Coliseum.
+Under Fitzsimmons, and with the addition of Chambers and Majerle, the Suns lost six of their first ten games of the regular season, but then won 16 of their next 21 games, and later on held a 29–17 record at the All-Star break.
+The team posted a nine-game winning streak between March and April, and won 18 of their final 22 games of the season.
+The Suns finished in second place in the Pacific Division with a 55–27 record, which earned them the third seed in the Western Conference.
+Fitzsimmons was named the NBA Coach of the Year, after leading the Suns to a 27-game improvement over the previous season.

-Three members of the team averaged 20 or more points per game, as Chambers averaged 25.7 points and 8.4 rebounds per game, while sixth man Eddie Johnson averaged 21.5 points per game off the bench, and was named the NBA Sixth Man of the Year, and second-year point guard Kevin Johnson provided the team with 20.4 points, 12.2 assists and 1.7 steals per game, and was named the NBA Most Improved Player of the Year.
-In addition, second-year forward Armen Gilliam averaged 15.9 points and 7.3 rebounds per game, while Jeff Hornacek contributed 13.5 points, 6.0 assists and 1.7 steals per game, Majerle provided with 8.6 points per game in only 54 games, Tyrone Corbin contributed 8.2 points and 5.2 rebounds per game, and Mark West averaged 7.2 points, 6.7 rebounds and 2.3 blocks per game.
+Three members of the team averaged 20 or more points per game; Chambers averaged 25.7 points and 8.4 rebounds per game, while sixth man Eddie Johnson averaged 21.5 points per game off the bench, and was named the NBA Sixth Man of the Year, and second-year guard Kevin Johnson provided the team with 20.4 points, 12.2 assists and 1.7 steals per game, and was named the NBA Most Improved Player of the Year.
+In addition, second-year forward Armen Gilliam provided with 15.9 points and 7.3 rebounds per game, while Jeff Hornacek contributed 13.5 points, 6.0 assists and 1.7 steals per game, and Majerle contributed 8.6 points per game in only 54 games.
+Meanwhile, Tyrone Corbin averaged 8.2 points and 5.2 rebounds per game, and Mark West provided with 7.2 points, 6.7 rebounds and 2.3 blocks per game.

 During the NBA All-Star weekend at the Houston Astrodome in Houston, Texas, Chambers was selected for the 1989 NBA All-Star Game, as a member of the Western Conference All-Star team, while Perry participated in the NBA Slam Dunk Contest.
-Chambers and Johnson were both named to the All-NBA Second Team, while Johnson finished in eighth place in Most Valuable Player voting, and with Chambers finishing in ninth place.
+Chambers and Kevin Johnson were both named to the All-NBA Second Team, while Kevin Johnson finished in eighth place in Most Valuable Player voting, and with Chambers finishing in ninth place.

-In the 1989 NBA playoffs, the Suns swept the Denver Nuggets in three straight games in the Western Conference First Round, and defeated the 7th-seeded Golden State Warriors four games to one in the Western Conference Semi-finals.
-The Suns saw their playoff fortunes reverse in the Western Conference Finals, when they faced off against the NBA Most Valuable Player of the Year, Magic Johnson, and the top-seeded Los Angeles Lakers, getting swept four games to zero.
-The Lakers would reach the NBA Finals for the third consecutive year, but would lose to the Detroit Pistons in four straight games.
+The Suns finished 20th in the NBA in home-game attendance, with an attendance of 447,061 at the Arizona Veterans Memorial Coliseum during the regular season.